proroklab/xaer/README.md

 ```

 ## Citations
 This code is free.
-So, if you use this code anywhere, please cite us:
+So, if you use this code anywhere, please cite our journal paper:
 ```
 @article{sovrano2021explanation,
   title={Explanation-Aware Experience Replay in Rule-Dense Environments},